TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/Introduction/Index.rst

 :ref:`TYPO3 Core API document <t3coreapi:typoscript-syntax-start>`.

 Other than the basic syntax, TSconfig and frontend TypoScript have nothing in common.
-Properties outlined in the :ref:`TypoScript Reference <t3tsref:start>` can never be used in TSconfig and vice versa.
+Properties outlined in the :doc:`TypoScript Reference <t3tsref:Index>` can never be used in TSconfig and vice versa.
 Frontend TypoScript and TSconfig are different
 things: TypoScript is used to steer the rendering of the frontend web site, TSconfig is used to configure what is displayed to a logged in backend user.